KDHE debuts new mobile COVID-19 testing sites

 TOPEKA, Kan.
-(KSNT) — The Kansas Department of Health and Environment (KDHE) debuted one of their new mobile coronavirus testing units at the Kansas State Capitol on Wednesday.
-The state bought two and will be using it to make tests more accessible to communities that need it most.
+(KSNW) – The Kansas Department of Health and Environment (KDHE) debuted one of their new mobile coronavirus testing units at the Kansas State Capitol on Wednesday.
+The state bought two and will be using them to make tests more accessible to communities that need them most.

 “This significantly reduces the time between sample collection and reporting, particularly for rural areas that don’t have access to labs nearby,” said KDHE Secretary Dr. Lee Norman.